Grischuk-Wang Yue

 Kasimzhanov-Akopian

 This was a very complicated game with both grandmasters playing at the very high level.
 The outcome of the game was determined by strategic flaws of the variation selected by Black.
-It could be just a matter of taste, but I don’t like trading the strong centralized knight by 16…Nxd2+.
-The immediate 16…0-0 must be tested.

 Another important moment occurred on the 19th move.
 Of course, 19…cxd5 is very solid, but after this move it is very difficult for Black to find any counterplay.
 Perhaps Vladimir was still optimistic about his position at that point, but then it turned out that White has a clear plan of arranging the kingside attack, while Black, despite his centralization, cannot create his own play.